StarlingUAS/ProjectStarling/docs/details/kubernetes.md

 To therefore access the master node (and the dashboard and kubectl etc) on another machine, you must.

 1. Copy the `k3s.yaml` file off of the server onto your own machine.
+(For the BRL, see below)
 2. In the `k3s.yaml` change the server ip from `127.0.0.1` to the ip address of the master machine.
 3. Ensure that either KUBECONFIG is set, or you have replaced the filee at `~/.kube/config/k3s.yaml` with your own modified one (may need sudo)